cherylchao6/Ontario-Pre-Triage-Application-for-Healthcare-Facilities/codes/README.md

 The `TriagePatient` class includes a default constructor, implements the pure virtual type() function, and re-implements the two read and write virtual functions of the base class `Patient`.
 It adheres to the rule of three in derived classes to properly manage the dynamically allocated memory of the class and the base class during copying and assignment.

 ### Symptoms Character Pointer Member Variable
 Create a character pointer member variable to point to a dynamically allocated Cstring holding the list of symptoms of the `TriagePatient`.
-Although this characters Cstring is held dynamically but we will make sure it will not be more than 512 character.
+Although this characters Cstring is held dynamically but I will make sure it will not be more than 512 character.
 In such case where the lenght of the data exceeds 512, the data will be truncated and the rest of it will be silently ingnored.

 ### Default Constructor